MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/ArduinoWiring.md

 # Arduino Wiring for Windows IoT Core Devices

 > [!IMPORTANT]
-> The Windows 10 IoT team is no longer actively supporting Arduino.
+> The Windows 10 IoT team is no longer actively maintaining Arduino.

 To enable the development and reuse of the familiar [Arduino Wiring](https://www.arduino.cc/en/Reference/HomePage) sketches on IoT Core devices, a Visual Studio project template for Arduino Wiring is provided as part of the [Windows IoT Core Project Templates extension](https://go.microsoft.com/fwlink/?linkid=847472).